 Before cooking lobster tail, it’s important to properly prepare it.
 Start by thawing frozen lobster tails in the refrigerator overnight.
 Once thawed, use kitchen shears to carefully cut through the top shell of the tail, starting from the wide end and cutting towards the tail.
 Be careful not to cut into the meat.

-See also How to cook squirrel meat
+See also How to cook yam patties on the stove

 Gently lift the meat through the cut shell and place it on top.
 Press the shell halves together to close, and secure with kitchen twine or skewers if necessary.
 This preparation method, known as “butterflying,” allows for even cooking and easy access to the meat.